By Erin Wheeler, College Admissions Coach

 This year’s admissions process has been exhausting for everyone involved.
 Cancelled SAT’s, lack of campus tours, online classes, flexible deadlines, and new admissions requirements have us all going a little crazy this fall.
 BUT there is something you can control, and that is your own behavior.
 As a student, you CAN control how much interest you display to each college.
 Showing this “demonstrated interest” exhibits that you are seriously interested in attending their school.
 This may help the admissions officers view your application a bit more favorably, especially this year.

-1 – Send a follow up e-mail to your admissions counselor
+1 – Send a follow up e-mail to your college admissions counselor

 On the college website, go to the admissions section, then look for a tab that says “contact us” or “meet our team”.
 Admissions staff members normally have territories they are responsible for handling, which means that all applications from your area are processed by the same person.
 Find that person and send a quick e-mail!
 Let them know you have applied, are excited to hear back from them, and maybe include a detail about your application that you want to highlight.
 Establishing a relationship with that representative is a great way to help your chances for admission.